tonytzhou/codeforces-/README.md

 complexity of this solution is O(n) due to the Boyer-Moore algorithm iterating through all the stairs <br>

+**Merge Them** - For this problem, I knew that I had to implement merge sort first and find a way to keep track of the number of candies that Yihan has to prepare.
+I decided to do this with two functions: mergeSortCandyCounter, which initializes the candies, and mergeTotalCandyCounter, which returns an integer that gets added to the total candy count. mergeSortCandyCounter is primarily used to call mergeTotalCandyCounter, keep track of the candies, and manage the array being sorted, while mergeTotalCandyCounter performs the actual sorting.
+In the main function, we take in the vector and output the result.
+The runtime of the algorithm should be O(n log n), as this is the typical runtime of merge sort

 # Hard
 **Wizard Chess** - For this
 problem I employed the usage of BFS and tuples.
 I decided to use the pair data